dappnode/DAppNodeDocs/docs/user/access-your-dappnode/vpn/openvpn.md

 1. Open the terminal.
 2. Navigate to the directory where you have stored your `.ovpn` file.
-3. Execute the command: `sudo openvpn DAppNode_VPN.ovpn`.
+3. Execute the command: `sudo openvpn Dappnode_VPN.ovpn`.

 </details>